Last Updated on

-Crime: Majority of the crimes in Zimbabwe are non-violent.
-However there has been an increase in crimes involving the use of firearms over the past few years, particularly in the densely populated suburb areas.
+Crime: The majority of the crimes in Zimbabwe are non-violent.
+However, there has been an increase in crimes involving the use of firearms over the past few years, particularly in the densely populated suburban areas.
 “Smash and grab” type of crime is also fairly common Zimbabwe wherein thieves break windows of cars and take items inside the vehicle.

 Electrical Adapters: Electricity in Zimbabwe uses 220 volts at an electrical frequency of 50 Hertz.

 Trivia: DID YOU KNOW that Zimbabwe has one of the highest literacy ratings in Africa?
 The adult literacy rate is at 90%!